asafpamzn/valkey-polyglot-benchmark/python/README.md

   -n 1000000 \
   --test-duration 300

-# Terminal 2: Monitor with visualizer
+# Terminal 2: Monitor with visualizer (default 200-second window)
 python valkey-benchmark-visualizer.py benchmark_results.csv

+# Or with custom 5-minute window for longer tests
+python valkey-benchmark-visualizer.py benchmark_results.csv --window 300
 ```

 The visualizer will:
 - Wait for the CSV file to be created
 - Start displaying graphs as soon as data is available
+- Show only the last 200 seconds (or custom window size) of data
 - Update graphs every second (or at specified interval)
+- Allow interactive exploration of historical data via slider
 - Continue running until you close the window

 ## Test Scenarios